Students may enroll in 3 (15 US credits/60 Westminster credits) or 4 (20* US credits/80 Westminster credits) courses per semester.

 Choosing Your Courses

-- Listings are by campus, department, and semester.
+- Listings are by subject, category and semester.

-- Documents list details of all courses available to study abroad students, with descriptions at the end.
+- Documents list details of all courses available to study abroad students within that subject category, with descriptions at the end.

 - Refer to the U.S. credit equivalencies outlined below ONLY, as Arcadia converts classes into U.S.credits differently than Westminster.